Q: How have your policies changed due to COVID-19?

 Q: What is your cancellation policy if TCWS cancels a program?

 A: If we cancel a program due to low enrollment, we will offer to transfer your payments to another program or refund you in full.
-In order to make commitments to our staff, during the school year we strive to close enrollment two weeks before a program date and will reach out if it looks like we don’t have enough to run any given program.
+In order to make commitments to our staff, during the school year we strive to close enrollment one month before a program date (for summer camp we close open enrollment on May 1st) and will reach out if it looks like we don’t have enough to run any given program.
 We do not provide refunds for weather cancellations or other factors beyond our control.

 Q: When does summer camp registration open and close?

-Jan 25th: Early Registration opens for returning camp families
+Feb 1st-7th: Early Registration window for returning camp families

 May 1st: Open Enrollment closes, Final payments due (or payment plan set up), & Med forms due